LOW COST FINANCIAL SOLUTIONS

 The level of once-off initial commission paid is based on the lump sum invested or the equivalent annual premium for monthly contribution products and may be clawed back by the product provider, where the policy is cancelled within the first 5 years of inception.

-In the case of Personal Pensions, Executive Pensions, ARF’s, Retirement Bonds, and Lump Sum Investments we will in most cases receive a minimum fund-based trail commission of 0.25% PA, for ongoing investment updates, advice, and support.
+In the case of Personal Pensions, Executive Pensions, ARFs, Retirement Bonds, and Lump Sum Investments we will in most cases receive a maximum fund-based service commission of 0.25% PA, for ongoing investment updates, advice, and support.

 The maximum commission levels made available to all intermediaries by our product providers are outlined via our product provider links below.